1. What Is Eugenics?

 • Eugenics is selective breeding or artificial selection, as managed by society.
 However, “selective breeding” tends to apply to crops, plants, animals, and other organisms used by humans, rather than humans.
 Another important distinction is that “selective breeding” for non-humans tends to have connotations with top-down eugenics, whereas we’re proposing laissez-faire eugenics for humans.

 Regardless, what is considered “eugenic” is always relative to a given environment and a set of values.
 If the environment in question is not specified, it’s usually assumed to be Modernity or the society that one lives in.
 No matter what we do, the social environment places selective pressures on the human genome.
+Pro-social selection is also a feedback loop.

 In a biological context that doesn’t involve humans, “eugenic” is usually defined with respect to biological value, from the perspective of an organism.
 In which case, eugenics is the improvement of genetic qualities through selection, to make organisms more adaptive to their relative environments.
 But that is not the definition of eugenics that will be used in this FAQs.
 When we and most other people are talking about eugenics with respect to humans, eugenics is defined according to social value and modern civilization.
 We believe that eugenics will be necessary to sustain modern civilization.

-Different people each define “eugenics” differently, with the broadest (and dare we say more accurate) definitions including the prohibition of incest and the selection of desirable traits since those help improve the quality of the gene pool.
+Different people each define “eugenics” differently, with the broadest (and dare we say more accurate) definitions including the prohibition of incest1 and the selection of desirable traits since those help improve the quality of the gene pool.
 A gene pool cannot maintain a good quality if it allows a significant amount of incest, so prohibiting incest should count as negative eugenics at the very least.

 The definition of Eugenics and people’s opinions of it are affected by the Sapir-Whorf Effect.
 Some people mistakenly believe that eugenics has to involve race, that it has to be tied to Nazism, or that it has to involve cherry-picking specific traits, and many other misconceptions, so this FAQs page was created to address all these misunderstandings and explain how eugenics can, in fact, collectively benefit society.